 Higher numbers that usually indicate poor blood sugar control may warrant more frequent A1C testing.
 It then becomes imperative to implement strategies to lower your A1C numbers and keep any diabetes-related complications at bay.

 The target A1C level for people with diabetes as recommended by the ADA has been less than 7 percent.
-Having said that, a different diabetic organization recently recommended less stringent A1C targets between 7 to 8 percent.
+More recent research less stringent A1C targets between 7 to 8 percent depending on age and health history.

-If you have any questions about the best ways to lower your A1C or would like to get your A1C checked, send Coach Bridgit a message.
+If you have any questions about the best ways to lower your A1C send your Care Team a message!